-of it.
+of the seamless fabric of your ecosystem in order to lay claim to part of it.
 In order to demarcate "your" land, you must create artificial boundaries, perhaps even erecting physical fences to separate it from the rest of the world.
 In creating and enforcing those borders you will probably hurt or scare animals and other people.
 To do so, you must dissociate yourself from your natural empathy for fellow beings.